Point Four Program: Background

 Truman denied that this was a colonial venture to dominate other countries.
 Rather, he insisted, "The old imperialism—exploitation for foreign profit—has no place in our plans.
 What we envisage is a program of development based on the concepts of democratic fair-dealing.
 All countries, including our own, will greatly benefit from a constructive program for the better use of the world’s human and natural resources."

-This was not a call for economic aid—on the order of the Marshall Plan but for the US to share its "know-how" and help nations develop with technical assistance.
-There was bipartisan support led by Republican Congressman Christian A. Herter of Massachusetts.
+This was not a call for economic aid—on the order of the Marshall Plan, but for the US to share its "know-how" and help nations develop with technical assistance.
+There was bipartisan support, led by Republican Congressman Christian A. Herter of Massachusetts.

 Point Four was the first global U.S. foreign aid program, yet it drew some inspiration from the nation's wartime Office of the Coordinator of Inter-American Affairs (OCIAA), which extended technical assistance to Latin American countries.
 Nelson Rockefeller, the administrator of the OCIAA, strongly supported the establishment of Point Four in congressional hearings.

 According to the US Secretary of State Dean Acheson, it was the initiative of the then legal counsel to the president Clark Clifford, who suggested to president Truman to initiate an assistance on a worldwide basis, and to include the issue in his inaugural address.
-According to Robert Schlesinger's book, White House Ghosts, it was Benjamin H. Hardy who first came up with the concept.
+According to Robert Schlesinger's book, White House Ghosts, it was Chief Public Affairs Officer Benjamin H. Hardy who first came up with the concept.
 After the suggestion was as good as lost in the foggy miasma of the State Department's bureaucracy, Hardy decided to bring the idea to the attention of Truman aide, George Elsey.
 Elsey and Clifford went on to herald the abstraction into policy.
 Hardy eventually left the Department of State and became the new Technical Cooperation Administration's Chief Information Officer.